iszczesniak/cpp/containers/index.md

 Extraction is implemented by *unlinking* the element from the container.
-As the result of the extraction, we get a *node handle* (of a move-only type) which owns the extracted element: when a node handle is destroyed while still holding the element, that element is destroyed too.
+As the result of the extraction, we get a *node handle* (an object of a move-only type) which owns the extracted element: when a node handle is destroyed while still holding the element, that element is destroyed too.
 The node handle can be implemented with the unique smart pointer, i.e., `std::unique_ptr`.

 Having a node handle, we can insert the element into a different container of the same type as the container from which the element was extracted.
-The element remains untouched (still in the same place with the value unchanged) when it's extracted and inserted; the ownership of the element changes from one container to the other passing through a node handle.
+The element remains untouched (still in the same place with the same value) when it's extracted and inserted; the ownership of the element changes from one container to the other passing through a node handle.

+An example:

 {% highlight c++ %}
 {% include_relative extract.cc %}